Abandoned modern houses and empty streets in the unfinished Puntiró urbanization near Son Gual, Mallorca.

-Only minutes from Son Gual: a fully serviced but uninhabited development.
-Who is liable for vandalism, fire risk and the upkeep of this costly wasteland?
+Only minutes from Son Gual: a fully serviced but uninhabited residential development.
+Who is liable for vandalism, fire risk and the upkeep of this costly derelict site?

-A fully serviced area without houses, with fire risk and illegal use — and no one taking responsibility?
+A serviced place without houses, with fire risk and illegal use — and nobody taking responsibility?

-If you drive from Palma towards Algaida and turn off at the Son Gual golf course exit, you come across a scene you would scarcely expect here: wide, paved streets with streetlights and curbs, intended for a residential neighborhood — but the houses are missing.
-The Puntiró site was once prepared for around 300 residential units across about 44 hectares.
-Today manhole covers lie open, cables have been ripped out, rubbish accumulates, and the area is often used at night as a racetrack for illegal motorcycle gatherings.
-The proximity to pine forest makes the situation especially dangerous in summer.
+If you drive from Palma towards Algaida and turn off at the exit for the Son Gual golf course, you come across a scene you hardly expect here: wide, paved roads with streetlights and curbs, intended for a housing estate — but the houses are missing.
+The Puntiró area was once prepared for around 300 residential units across roughly 44 hectares.
+Today manhole covers lie open, cables have been ripped out, trash is accumulating, and the site is often used at night as a racetrack for illegal motorcycle meetups.
+Its proximity to pine forest makes the situation particularly dangerous in summer.

-Key question: Who is responsible for a fully serviced area that was never inhabited but has become a hazard to the surrounding neighborhood?
+Key question: Who bears responsibility for a fully serviced area that was never inhabited but has meanwhile become a source of danger for the neighbourhood?

-The facts are simple: development began in the 1980s.
-By the late 1990s the area was classified by planning and court decisions as protected rural land — the reclassification from building land was legally confirmed.
-What remains is expensive infrastructure without buildings.
-Owners who once gambled on future profits are left with a wasteland, residents are unsettled, and fear-filled spaces are growing.
+The facts are straightforward: development began in the 1980s with infrastructure works.
+By the late 1990s the site was classified as protected rural land through planning decisions and court rulings — the reclassification to building land was legally revoked.
+What remains is costly infrastructure without buildings.
+Owners who once counted on future profits are now left with a derelict site, residents are unsettled, and spaces that provoke fear are growing.

-Spatial and legal dead-ends explain part of the problem.
-Land speculation, later changed protection rules, and a protracted legal dispute — all point to perverse incentives in the system: when owners install infrastructure but building options disappear because of protection measures, there is little motivation to maintain the site long-term.
+Spatial and legal dead ends explain part of the problem.
+Land speculation, later changed protection rules, a protracted legal battle — all of this points to perverse incentives in the system: when owners install infrastructure but building options disappear due to protection orders, there is little motivation to maintain the land long term.

-What is often missing from public discussion is a view of three concrete consequences: first, the acute fire risk from uncontrolled use and waste at the forest edge; the scale of clean-up efforts has been shown in Who cleans up the sea?
-Almost eight tons of waste off the Balearic Islands — and the uncomfortable answers; second, the cost question — who pays for securing, cleaning or possible disposal — is illustrated by Palma Cleans Up — Who Pays, What Remains?; third, legal clarity about the owner's obligations toward the municipality and neighbors.
-It's not enough to talk about lost speculative profits; this is about liability, prevention and everyday safety.
+What is often missing from public debate is a view of three concrete consequences: first, the acute fire hazard from uncontrolled use and waste at the forest edge; second, the cost issue — who pays for securing, cleaning up or possibly disposing of hazards; third, the legal clarity about the owner's duties towards the municipality and neighbours.
+It is not enough to talk about lost speculative profits; it is about liability, prevention and day‑to‑day safety.

-A typical everyday scene: on a hot Saturday afternoon you sit on the terrace of a small roadside café, hear the cicadas chirping, smell the strong scent of burning charcoal from an illegal grill on the ghost road and see a group of youngsters speed past on loud motorcycles in your rearview mirror.
-Someone nervously mentions that last week a man nearly fell into an open sewage shaft.
-Such stories repeat themselves; they are not tabloid gossip but neighborhood concerns.
+A typical everyday scene: on a hot Saturday afternoon you sit on the terrace of a small roadside café, hear the cicadas chirping, smell the strong scent of burnt charcoal from an illegal barbecue on the ghost road and see in the rear-view mirror a few young people speeding off on motorcycles with loudspeakers.
+Someone nervously mentions that last week a man almost fell into an open sewer shaft.
+These stories repeat themselves; they are not tabloid gossip but neighbourhood concerns.

-There are concrete solutions — and they are multi-layered.
-In the short term safety must be improved: restore intact barriers, provide lockable covers for open shafts, regular patrols by police or municipal enforcement especially in the evening hours, and rapid removal of trash and grill sites.
-For fire prevention targeted trimming at the forest edges and monitored firebreaks around the paved areas are needed.
+There are concrete approaches to solutions — and they are multi-layered.
+In the short term safety must be improved: restoring intact barriers, lockable covers for open shafts, regular patrols by police or municipal enforcement especially in the evening hours, and rapid removal of trash and barbecue sites.
+For fire prevention, targeted pruning along the forest edges and monitored firebreaks around the paved areas are needed.

-In the medium term the legal situation regarding maintenance obligations should be examined.
-The municipality can initially carry out pollution removal or hazard mitigation and then claim costs from the owner.
-In tougher cases expropriation for public use or targeted rewilding is not off the table, as seen in Calvià Cleans Up: Demolition Instead of Holiday Hotels — Green Spaces for Paguera and Magaluf? if contractual obligations are breached and dangers are ignored.
+In the medium term the legal framework should be examined to determine maintenance obligations.
+The municipality can carry out pollutant removal or hazard abatement initially and then seek reimbursement from the owner.
+In more severe cases expropriation for public use or targeted renaturation is not taboo if contractual duties are breached and dangers are ignored.
 More transparent registers of ownership and obligations would help.

-In the long term the island needs a basic rule: land that has already been serviced must not lie fallow as a value reserve while residents bear the risk.
-Possible models include charging owners fees for unused infrastructure or requiring demonstrable active maintenance projects.
-Alternatively, the area could be placed under controlled public use — as a fire- and habitat-protection belt, a guided green corridor or in cooperative interim uses (controlled grazing, partial photovoltaic installations, community green maintenance projects).
+In the long term the island needs a fundamental rule: land that has already been serviced must not be left fallow as a value reserve while residents bear the risk.
+Possible models include charging owners fees for unused infrastructure or requiring proof of active maintenance for projects.
+Alternatively, the land could be placed under controlled public use — as a fire and habitat protection belt, as a managed green corridor, or in cooperative interim uses (controlled grazing, photovoltaic arrays on parts of the site, community-managed green maintenance projects).

-What needs to happen immediately: clear assignment of responsibility, visible safety measures and a binding plan for use or restoration.
-The neighborhood needs answers, not endless administrative rounds.
-Ownership cannot simply hope that nature and the law will solve the problem on their own — otherwise Puntiró will remain a museum example of failed planning and a latent danger.
+What needs to happen immediately: clear assignment of responsibility, visible safety measures and a binding plan for use or renaturation.
+The neighbourhood needs answers, not endless administrative rounds.
+Owners cannot simply hope that nature and the law will solve the problem on their own — otherwise Puntiró will remain a museum piece of failed planning and a latent danger.

-Conclusion: Puntiró is not just a landscape relic but a problem with many facets: legally complex, ecologically sensitive and socially burdensome.
-It is time to end the political and legal limbo and to clearly assign responsibility — for the safety of people, the protection of the forests and a pragmatic approach to a million-euro wasteland.
+Conclusion: Puntiró is not merely a landscape relic but a problem with many facets: legally complex, ecologically sensitive, socially burdensome.
+It is time to end the political and legal standstill and clearly assign responsibility — for people's safety, the protection of the forests and a pragmatic approach to a million‑euro derelict site.

 Frequently asked questions